polinchw/docker-tools/README.md

   sudo cp /tmp/docker-machine /usr/local/bin/docker-machine

 ## Subnet Setup
-- You'll want to run your Docker Swarm for an app (aka Docker Service) on it's own subnet.
+- You'll want to run your Docker Swarm for an app (aka Docker Service) on its own subnet.
 To do this on AWS create a new VPC for
   your swarm and write down it's VPC id.

 ## Create a Docker Swarm Manager and Instances